WildernessLabs/Netduino_SDK/NetMF4_4/Build_Instructions.md

 ## Visual Studio Installation

-Make sure Visual Studio 2015 is installed and up to date: [CLick here to download](https://www.visualstudio.com/vs/older-downloads/)
+Make sure Visual Studio 2015 is installed and up to date: [Click here to download](https://www.visualstudio.com/vs/older-downloads/)

 Verify or Install the C++ 2015 Build tools:
 - Run the VS 2015 installer